Tips for Writing a Successful Grant Proposal

-The Office of Student Academic Grants and Awards keeps copies of successful Carson Research Grant proposals.
-Browse through the files, and copy two or three proposals on topics similar to yours.
+Copies of successful Carson Research Grant proposals, and final reports, have been uploaded to the Academic Commons website (get there through the Hatfield Library webpage--there is a link on the main webpage for the Carson program, and also the main page for the library).
+Browse through the files, and examine two or three proposals on topics similar to yours.
 Study them carefully to get ideas for ways of presenting your project.

 Tip #6: Be specific.

 Take time to consider your research methods and plan a budget.
 Don't just guess and say, "Trip to Alaska: $500."
-Go to the travel center or get online for a realistic estimate on airline tickets, accommodations, and other expenses.
+Go online for a realistic estimate on airline tickets, accommodations, and other expenses.
 Approach your methodology and research timeline in the same way; if you need to make adjustments later, you can.
 It is important, though, that you convince the committee that not only is your project doable-you've figured out how to do it.